Medicalisation of sexuality: Homosexuality

-One of the most influential protests was in 1972 with John E. Fryer, a psychiatrist recently fired due to homosexual stigma, who took the stage unannounced at an APA conference only as "Dr. H. Anonymous", later expanded to "Dr. Henry Anonymous".
+One of the most influential protests occurred in 1972 when John E. Fryer, a psychiatrist recently fired due to the homosexual stigma, took the stage unannounced at an APA conference only as "Dr. H. Anonymous," a name later expanded to "Dr. Henry Anonymous."
 Fryer appeared on stage wearing a rubber joke-shop face mask – that sometimes was described as a mask of Richard M. Nixon, but which probably was altered from its original state.
 Fryer stated, "I am a homosexual.
 I am a psychiatrist", and then explained issues with the APA's medicalisation of homosexuality.
 Homosexuality was removed from the DSM in 1973, a year after Fryer's speech (Note: The designation homosexuality with sexual orientation disturbance remained in the Manual until finally removed in 1987.) – leading the now-defunct Philadelphia Bulletin to print the headline "Homosexuals gain instant cure" – and Fryer's speech has been cited as a key factor in persuading the psychiatric community to reach this decision.

 Though the term "homosexuality" was removed from the DSM, the underlying condition was still pathologized.
 To appease both gay activists and advocates of homosexuality remaining a diagnosis, a disorder known as "sexual orientation disturbance" was introduced in a reprint of the DSM-2 to replace it.
 In 1980, the DSM-3 replaced SOD with "ego-dystonic sexual orientation" and reclassified it under a new category of "psychosexual disorders".
 The 1987 DSM-3-R omitted any direct substitution for homosexuality, replacing EDH with "sexual disorder not otherwise specified" which was defined by "marked distress about one's sexual orientation".
 This was later removed in the DSM-5 in 2013 without replacement.

 Expressions of non-heterosexuality are now broadly considered to be normal variations of human sexuality, although continued discrimination results in worse mental health of this population.
 This continued high-level correlation between mental health problems and homosexuality continued to motivate medicalisation of homosexuality, such as in the American Counselling Association and Australian Psychological Society c.
 2007.